If you’re looking to get your forklift license, now is a great time.

 Employers

-Some employers will actually hire and train forklift operators without any prior driving experience.
+Some employers will hire and train forklift operators without any prior experience operating powered industrial trucks.

-The companies that do this are typically larger in size, and rely extensively on forklifts in their operations.
-So they can afford to have an internal forklift safety program, with safety officers who are authorized to train and certify operators.
+Companies that do this are typically larger and rely extensively on forklifts in their operations that can afford an internal forklift safety program with safety officers who are authorized to train and certify operators.

-Unfortunately, there's no shortcut to finding these companies.
-It's simply a matter of searching around for who's hiring.
+Unfortunately, there is no shortcut to finding these companies.
+It is simply a matter of searching around for who is hiring.
 Those that do provide in-house training will usually say so in their hiring pages or job descriptions.
-In Chapter 6 below, we’ll cover a few methods for finding these companies.
+In Chapter 6 below, we will cover a few methods for finding these companies.

-Now that you know where you can get certified, let’s cover a couple questions you might still have.
+Now that you know where you can get certified, let’s cover some questions you might still have.

 Questions about forklift operator training programs